Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 Bread Shaping Tip

-While rolling up the dough, along the long edges, ensure that you do not roll up too loosely nor too tightly.
+While rolling up the dough, along the long edges, do not roll up too loosely nor too tightly.
 Simply ensure there is no big empty space while rolling up firmly.

-This can help to minimise huge holes in the slices after being baked.
+This can help to minimise huge holes inside the bread after baking.

 Also ensure that you seal the edges well after rolling, by pinching the “seams” of the dough together.
 This can help prevent the bread from “bursting” in the baking process, so you’ll get a nicely shaped loaf of bread!

 And since you’ll only proof this dough once, ensure that the dough proofs enough – until it reaches about 90% of the bread tin’s height.
-It usually takes a little longer than 60 mins for me.
+It usually takes about 1.5 hour for me.

 When Should I Cut the Bread?